Practice Support Program

-The chiropractor explores the CSCs by completing a self-assessment tool called the Competency Assessment.
+The chiropractor explores the Career-Span Competencies by completing a self-assessment tool called the Competency Assessment.

 After completing the Competency Assessment, chiropractors can review a generated report reflecting opportunities for professional development.

 - My identified learning needs and interests are: (Here registrants will be asked to phrase their learning needs and interests as goals.)